graalvm/graalvm-demos/native-jfr-demo/README.md

 To record JFR events when running a native executable, enable JFR support and JFR recording as described in this guide.

-> Note: JFR event recording is not supported on GraalVM JDK for Windows.
+> Note: JFR event recording is not yet supported on GraalVM JDK for Windows.

 ## Preparation